Please visit this page frequently for rule updates.

 Required Commitment and Results Announcement

-The training team will submit the test results, student profiles, attendance records and comments from the trainers to the Hong Kong Association for Computer Education and the Education Bureau for review and approval.
+The training team will submit the test results, student profiles and comments from the trainers to the Hong Kong Association for Computer Education and the Education Bureau for review and approval.
 Potential delegates (including backup members) will be requested to sign a Commitment Agreement and Parent’s Consent which must be returned to the Organizing Committee within 7 days in order to be considered further.
 Withdrawal will not be permitted under any circumstances once the document has been signed.

 Potential delegates will be notified of the final selection results.
 The HKOI Organizing Committee’s decision shall be final.